JeyakumarCK/ud/Behavioural_Cloning_P3/README.md

 Recollected the previous example architectures (like LeNet, AlexNet), and went through the NVIDIA model architecture as well from the link provided.
 Adopted the NVIDIA architecture to use it with the current data, and trained the model and evaluated.
 This time there was a significant improvement in the simulation.
 Then split the existing data into training and validation sets, and trained again.
 In some of the epochs, the validation accuracy came to 1.000, which is an indication of over fitting the images.
 So, added the drop out layers in the middle of architecture and able to train and evaluate again.
 This time, there was some more improvement.

-In the same manner, changed the activation from Relu to ELU (Exponential Linear Unit), which is found to be superior than Relu.
+In the same manner, changed the activation from Relu to ELU (Exponential Linear Unit), which is found to be superior than Relu to introdue non-lineraity.
 (Refer the article refered about ELU in the references).
 Similarly, on the pooling layer also, tried Max and Average pooling.
 And finally changed the optimizer to Adam optimzer, which is considered to be the best optimizer for image processing.
 All these changed improved the output of the autonomous driving, and I was changing the data augmentation also in parallel while tweaking the model.

 The final architecture arrived is described below.